 One of the devices that have exploded in popularity is a doorbell camera.
 There were over 400,000 Ring doorbell devices sold in December of 2020 by Amazon, and statistics show that the market for smart doorbell cams is expected to increase by 27% this year.

-The popularity of outdoor Wi-Fi cameras has grown for a few different reasons.
-One is that they offer a way to keep an eye out for intruders or just see who is at the door before answering.
-Another is that these devices have come down considerably in price, making this type of system more affordable than in decades past.
+The popularity of outdoor security cameras has grown for a few different reasons.
+One is that a home security system offers a way to keep an eye out for intruders or just see who is at the door before answering.
+Another is that these devices have come down considerably in price, making home security systems more affordable than in decades past.

 As smart home systems continue to populate homes, security cameras and doorbell cams offer convenience and peace of mind through helpful surveillance that can be accessed via a smartphone or PC from anywhere.